cheminfo-py/xps-service/README.md

 ### Customization

+You have the possibility to modify the photoemission transition that will be used a base of the prediction.
+This is done in settings.py.
+Several transition_maps could be defined, and the one to be used by the API should be loaded in xpsservice.py.
+Modification include:

+-The option to import your own ML_model that should be pickled scikit GPR models -The possibility to import your own descriptors which should be SOAP.
+A utiliy notebook allowing to convert a soap configuration to a saop file that could be further used to calculate the descriptor is saved in /SOAP_config

 You have the option to customize the behavior of the app using environment variables:

 - `MAX_ATOMS_XTB`: if the input contains more than this number of atoms, an error is thrown